We as owners need to provide our dogs with both physical and mental stimulation to keep them happy and to improve their wellbeing.

-“But my dog has a big backyard to play in…” a very common comment made by owners.
-Imagine staying at home and not being able to leave the house every day, confined inside with no toys or TV to keep you amused.
-I know most would find that very boring after a while.
+“But my dog has a big backyard to play in…” is a very common comment made by owners.
+A big backyard without proper enrichment and stimulation is just an opportunity for a dog to create their own stimulation through digging, chewing, barking and other undesirable behaviours.
+Imagine staying at home every day with nothing to do or keep you amused.
+Most would find that very boring after a while.

-There are many extraordinary dog toys available on the market suitable for most breeds and jaw strength.
-Be creative, hide them in different places and check when you get home, did they find them?
+There are many extraordinary dog toys available on the market suitable for all types of breeds and jaw strength, a great one being the Kong.
+Be creative with these wonderful tools.
+Give their meal in them, freeze food in them, hide them in different places and check when you get home, did they find them?
 Rotate your dog's favourite toys regularly so they don’t become bored with them.

 Here are a few ideas to make some toys out of items you already have around your home.
-Using milk cartons, cereal boxes, egg cartons, plastic milk or jucie bottles and old t-shirts.
+Using milk cartons, cereal boxes, egg cartons, plastic milk or juice bottles and old t-shirts.

 - A plastic milk or juice bottle (with lids and plastic rings removed) wrapped in a t-shirt.
 Do not use PET plastic (thin plastic used for water bottles etc as they can splinter)